 Coming from the square there are lots of narrow alleys that lead off to shops and restaurants, it’s easy to spend a while wondering around these streets and checking out the fabulous food on offer in Amalfi.

-In summary, the Amalfi Coast is beautiful, some of the best scenery in the whole world, but definitely NOT a place for motorhomes and campers!
+In summary, the Amalfi Coast is beautiful, some of the most incredible scenery in the whole world and a must for any Italy road trip, but definitely NOT a place for motorhomes and campers!

 The Adriatic Coast